its-a-setup/active_dev/README.md

 # active_dev
 ![license](https://img.shields.io/badge/license-GPL--3.0-orange)
 ## Description
-Are you a begginer programmer, who wants to boost their GitHub?
+Are you a beginner programmer, who wants to boost your GitHub?
 Or maybe you are tired of recruiters asking why your GitHub is not active?
 Or maybe you just want your GitHub to look like this?
 ![alt text](other/linus_gh.png)